Environmental

 Haynes has made a commitment to reduce the amount of waste generated by its operations.
 Approximately 90% of our byproducts are either reused onsite or sent offsite for recycling/reclamation.
 We continue to focus on waste minimization, recycling and reducing the amount of waste being landfilled.
 Our current target is to reduce the amount of waste landfilled by 2% each year (normalized based on production throughput).

 We maintain an environmental management system certified to the ISO 14001:2015 standard, and ISO 45001:2017 standards at all of our domestic locations.
-In addition, our Kokomo operations are ISO 50001:2018 certified.
 Our facilities are subject to periodic inspection by various regulatory authorities.
 We are proud to report there have been zero reportable quantity spills corporate wide over the last 3 years.

 Our facilities and operations are subject to various foreign, federal, state and local laws and regulations relating to the environment, including those governing the discharge of pollutants into the environment and the storage, handling, use, treatment and disposal of hazardous substances and wastes.
 In the U.S., such laws include, without limitation, the Clean Air Act, the Clean Water Act, the Toxic Substances Control Act, and the Resource Conservation and Recovery Act.